 The Audit staff discussed this matter during the exit conference with USVAF representatives and provided the relevant schedules.
-In response to the exit conference, USVAF stated that the overstatement of disbursements relates to a voided check to a vendor totaling \$225,000.
+In response to the exit conference, USVAF stated that the overstatement of disbursements related to a voided check to a vendor totaling \$225,000.
 USVAF explained that its accounting firm voided this check but did not inform USVAF's reporting team of the void.
-USVAF provided its December 2018 general ledger reflecting the voided payment6 and stated it would file an amended disclosure report.
+USVAF provided its December 2018 general ledger reflecting the voided payment7 and stated it would file an amended disclosure report.
 USVAF further explained that this error occurred due to communication issues between its accounting and reporting team and the lack of a standardized reconciliation process at that time.
 USVAF stated it has adjusted its process to improve reporting and avoid similar errors in the future.
 Additionally, it has instituted a two-level reconciliation prior to filing and improved communication between the accounting and reporting teams and it "will provide the appropriate amendments."
-To-date, USVAF has not amended its reports to disclose the voided check.
+As of the date Interim Audit Report, USVAF had not amended its reports to disclose the voided check.